15-Year Fixed-Rate Versus 30 Year Fixed-Rate Mortgage Comparisons

-This BLOG On Comparison Of 15 Year Fixed Rate Versus 30 Year Fixed Rate Mortgage Was Updated On May 15, 2017
+This BLOG On Comparison Of 15-Year Fixed-Rate Versus 30-Year Fixed-Rate Mortgage Was Updated On July 3rd, 2019

 - These are the two common periods over which people choose to pay their mortgages in, so what is the difference?